Skip to main content

 Yes, self-employed individuals can claim home office expenses on Form T2125 (Statement of Business or Professional Activities).
 They can claim a wider range of expenses including mortgage interest (but not principal), property taxes, home insurance, utilities, maintenance, and internet.
 The workspace must be the principal place of business or used exclusively for earning income.

-The maximum deduction is $500, which is $2 per day for a maximum of 250 working days.
-You can claim any number of days up to 250.
-Even if you worked from home for more than 250 days, the deduction is capped at $500.
-No supporting documentation is required beyond recording the number of days.
+Under the temporary flat rate method (2020-2022 tax years only), the maximum deduction was $500 — $2 per day for up to 250 working days.
+Even if you worked from home for more than 250 days, the deduction was capped at $500.
+No supporting documentation was required beyond recording the number of days.